kgnamba/tech-tweets/README.md

 6. Maybe organize code explanation by like, folders or something :/

 ## Requirements
 These can be installed using pip.
+Versions in requirements.txt.
-* Python 3.5+ (I actually don't know if version matters)
+* Python (I actually don't know if version matters)
 * Threader (Can be installed using pip)
 * Flask, flask_cors
 * dotenv (This is for .env file)